big city

 Rape

-• Without the person’s consent
+• Without the other person’s consent.

-• With a person younger than 17 years old (unless there is no more than a 4-year age gap)
+• With a person younger than 17 years old (unless there is no more than a 4-year age gap).

 • With a person who cannot consent due to mental incapacity or mental disability.